310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 That is why I'd like to borrow knowledge from my superiors in Ryuseitai—

-I'd like you to answer this for me, please. … What are "idols" to you all?
+I'd like you to answer this for me, please. …What are "idols" to you all?
 {% endbubble %}

 {% bubble Tetora %}